hungdao-testing/natours_api/Development_node.md

    - sort: 1 (asc) and -1 (desc)
    - project: { \_id: 0 } => 0 means not shown up, 1 is shown up
    - group: $sum: 1 => means add `1` to each document going through the pipeline and accumulate

+8. Lecture #104, could not use `virtual property` for query